djalilhebal/debugging-data-pipelines-demo/post.md

 It works.

 However, it needs more refinement:
-Mainly the data cleanup mechanisms.
+- Mainly the data cleanup mechanisms.
-Following DevOps best practices.
+- Following DevOps best practices.
+- Better security and access control.
+Filestash only needs read access.

 ---